webGL-projects/basic-project/basic-scene/exercise/52-fun-and-simple-portfolio-with-r3f/README.md

 if we want the iframe to follow the model to be part of the webGL, Html helper must be used

 the iframe needs to be transformed and sized properly

+## Screen Light
+we will add some realism by adding an orange RectAreaLight at the screen position so that we can see the light reflected on the laptop keyboard